 - Go all out and open up the entire set of capabilities and start using them as outsiders.

 The first option offers minimal incremental value as you can only do what you can think of.
 The second option offers more benefits as your ecosystem can now contribute to your product.
 The third option, of course, is what keeps the internet and VCs abuzz and offers potentially new business opportunities beyond the existing product.

-Since the rewards are in increasing order of options, the cost of achieving them is obviously in the reverse order. i.e. Enhancing a product just enough to integrate against some external services (adding “social” offerings etc) is relatively cheap and risk free.
-Opening up the product so that others can integrate over standard protocols and interfaces (e.g. offering webhooks or APIs) is a more time consuming thing and might involve significant changes to the product design.
-The last option demand a complete change in the organization’s mindset and is very difficult to pull off and potentially fatal to the organization if not executed properly.
+Since the rewards are in increasing order of options, the cost of achieving them is obviously in the reverse order. i.e. Enhancing a product just enough to integrate against some external services (adding “social” offerings etc) is relatively cheap and risk-free.
+Opening up the product so that others can integrate over standard protocols and interfaces (e.g. offering webhooks or APIs) is a more time-consuming thing and might involve significant changes to the product design.
+The last option demands a complete change in the organization’s mindset and is very difficult to pull off and potentially fatal to the organization if not executed properly.

 When should a company build platforms?